STTARR/imc-converter/README.md

 `pip install git+https://github.com/STTARR/imc-converter.git#egg=imc-converter[GUI]`

-The conversion utility can be accessed using the comand `imcconv-gui` (for GUI interface, recommended) or `imcconv-gui --ignore-gooey` (command-line script).
+The conversion utility can be accessed using the comand `imcconv-gui` (for GUI interface, recommended) or `imcconv-gui-console --ignore-gooey` (command-line script).
 If this utility is not required, then you can omit the `[GUI]` flag in the pip command.
 On Linux, you may need to install the wxPython dependency for Gooey from your package manager or inside of a conda environment (on Windows and Mac, it's available as a wheel on PyPi, so it should be downloaded when invoking pip).

 ### pyinstaller binary